dongxingning/SHA-GCL-for-SGG/README.md

 ## Citation

-If you have any problem when reading the paper or reproducing the code, please feel free to commit issue or contact us (E-mail: ```dongxingning1998@gmail.com```).
+We welcome you to commit issue or contact us (E-mail: ```dongxingning1998@gmail.com```) if you have any problem when reading the paper or reproducing the code.

 ## Acknowledgment